lindsayrr8/lindsayrr8.github.io/_posts/2025-02-15-my-new-blog-post.md

 And if we run it, we get this nifty result (PNG format):
 ![Plotly-Python-JupyterNotebook-linegraph](https://github.com/user-attachments/assets/0484d196-baa8-4512-930d-fee44e12b2eb)

-Now, with the code in hand, we can use a simple function to write the new line graph to `html` format.
+Now, with the code in hand, we can use a simple function to write the new visualization to `html` format.
 That way, I can set it as an interactive object on this blog page.

 To do that, I ran:
 ```Python
 # Write graph to html format
 fig_line.write_html("C:/Users/user/Desktop/interactive_graph.html")
 ```
-And now, the object is fully interactible on this page ~*(infinite compatibility hurdles permitting):*~
+And now, the object is fully interactible when viewed in a web browser ~*(infinite compatibility hurdles permitting):*~

 <iframe src="https://static.observableusercontent.com/files/daa82ea66dbec2600a534acc2bcaee6c25f3c5ae653903612c9b11f719b61cd364c70ea26fbdcd6ecf2fc9f2ac3639e59f652c3ac8837d0c3f485fd8458d0bb9" width="100%" height="600px"></iframe>